 “Now brazen and glittering, now radiantly visionary…the work of a composer unafraid of grand gestures and openhearted lyricism.”
 Time Magazine

-Lowell Liebermann is one of America's most frequently performed and recorded living composers.
-He has written over one hundred thirty works in all genres, several of which have gone on to become standard repertoire for their instruments, such as his Sonata for Flute and Piano and Gargoyles for piano, each of which have been recorded over twenty times on CD.
+A searching composer—as those earliest compositional experiments might suggest—Liebermann has written works in all genres, several of which have gone on to become standard repertoire for their instruments.
+His Sonata for Flute and Piano and his Gargoyles for piano are among the most frequently performed contemporary works for their instruments; each has been recorded over 20 times to date.